-235. Table 20 provides the results of the regression analysis.
+243. Table 20 provides the results of the regression analysis.
 Similar to existing evidence in the literature (e.g., Reusens et al. (2022)), less energy efficient buildings are associated, on average, with lower prices.
 Only the differentiation of buildings with an energy performance level of A+ and A does not show a statistically significant difference, which could be related to the lack of price observations for A+ buildings in the sample.
 Compared to the most energy efficient building (A+), a less energy efficient building with an energy performance certificate of B shows, on average, a decline in the logarithmic price per square meter of 5.4%.
-Comparing the least energy efficient building (EPC H) with the most efficient building (A+), an average decline in the logarithmic price per square meter of a building by means of its energy consumption underlines the general effect that a higher energy consumption (i.e., lower energy performance) is, on average, associated with a decline in the logarithmic price of a building.
+Comparing the least energy efficient building (EPC H) with the most efficient building (A+), an average decline in the logarithmic price per square meter of 10% is found.
+Measuring the energy performance of a building by means of its energy consumption underlines the general effect that a higher energy consumption (i.e., lower energy performance) is, on average, associated with a decline in the logarithmic price of a building.